structuralartistry/digitalocean-ansible-rails/README.md

 # Vagrant Rails

-This will provision a Rails box suitable for production use running Nginx, Unicorn and \
-Postgres on Ubuntu on a cloud server or local Vagrant environment.
+This will provision a Rails box suitable for production use running Nginx, Unicorn and Postgres on a cloud Ubuntu server or local Vagrant environment.

 It should allow you to have a development environment that is identical to your production environment.